Economy of Arkansas: Production

 The nuclear reactors at Arkansas Nuclear One in Russellville provide the state of Missouri and other states with electricity.

 Beaver Dam in Carroll County is capable of producing 340 MW of energy at capacity.

 Arkansas produced 588700000000000 Btu in 2007, mostly from coal, petroleum, nuclear, and renewable energy sources.
-In 2007, 46.2% of Arkansas's energy production was from natural gas, 27.6% from nuclear power, 19.9% from renewable sources, 6.2% from fossil fuels.
+In 2024, 38% of Arkansas's energy production was from natural gas, 26% from coal, 25% from nuclear, and 11% from renewables, mainly hydroelectricity, solar power, and biomass-fueled generating facilities.
 Arkansas imports petroleum for use in the transportation sector but is a net exporter of electric power, selling 20400000000000 btu to the national electric grid in 2007.
-The rural nature of Arkansas causes Arkansans to spend more on energy than the national average.
-Due to transmission, 65% of electricity was lost on its way to consumers in 2007.
+The industrial sector, which includes agriculture, accounts about two-fifths of the state's total energy use, the most of any end-use sector.
 The state's low population density results in higher electricity costs and more gallons of fuel used per vehicle.
 Arkansas consumes more natural gas and renewable energy and less fossil fuels than the national average.

 Petroleum production in Arkansas began with a boom in the early 1920s in southern Arkansas.
 Largely produced by Union, Lafayette, Columbia, and Ouachita counties, the boom began when the Busey Well No. 1 was completed on January 10, 1921.
 The region, especially El Dorado and Smackover, oil production exploded into a large part of the Arkansas economy.
-Today, petroleum is a minor piece of the state economy, yet the industry remains one of the largest employers in the region.
+Today, petroleum is a minor piece of the state economy and the state produces about 0.1% of the nation's total crude oil output.
 Today, remnants of the oil boom include Murphy Oil, a gasoline retailer and Arkansas Museum of Natural Resources, which informs visitors of the history of oil in the area.
-Two refineries, the El Dorado Refinery and the Smackover Refinery produce a combined 76800 oilbbl/d.
+Arkansas has two oil refineries, the El Dorado Refinery and the Smackover Refinery, that have a combined processing capacity of almostf 91000 oilbbl/d.